UPRMMoonBuggy/MoonBuggyInterview/src/INTERVIEW.md

 We need to have the computers and check their portfolio's (if mentioned in resumé)

 ### Behavioral
+- What do you know about the Moonbuggy?
+  - Should at least mention competition (shows interest)
+  - **Follow up:** What is the purpose of the Telemetry department?
+    - These questions can easily be answered if they looked up the team online
 - Describe the project you've worked on that you're most proud of.
 What did you do that worked out particularly well? [source](https://www.infoworld.com/article/2685213/application-development/3-make-or-break-interview-questions-for-developers.html)
   - This tells me a lot about what they know, what they value, what actual positions they've held on a team, and whether they actually think about what they're doing.
   - **Follow up:** Describe the project you've worked on that you're least proud of.
 What would you do differently?